 We maintain a 22% award rate compared to the SSA award rate of 13%.

-If the reconsideration or first appeal is denied, you must again notify the SSA within 60 days that you will appeal the decision.
-This moves your application to the hearing level or second appeal.
+If the reconsideration is denied, you must again notify the SSA within 60 days that you will appeal the decision.
+This moves your application to the hearing level.
 One of our representatives will file for a hearing before an administrative law judge (ALJ), brief you about how to prepare for your SSDI hearing and appear with you before the judge.

 It’s important that you submit any additional evidence you want considered to the ALJ as soon as possible.
 About 20 days prior to your scheduled hearing, you will receive a notice indicating the date, time and place of your hearing.
 The ALJ usually holds the hearing within 75 miles of your home.
 If the ALJ schedules a hearing, you should make every attempt to attend.